Wednesday, March 11 | Thought Leadership, Value-based Care

 The Impact of Utilization Management on the Revenue Cycle

 Another impact of strong utilization management is on the financial side.
 In today’s payer environment, services must be clinically justified, authorized and documented correctly to be reimbursed.
 Missed authorizations, insufficient medical necessity documentation and inconsistent UM workflows can cause denials.
-In behavioral health settings where services are closely scrutinized and are often delivered over extended periods of time, getting patient placement right from the beginning is a huge financial advantage.
+In behavioral health settings where services are closely scrutinized and are often delivered over extended periods of time, getting individuals aligned with the correct care from the beginning is a huge financial advantage.

 Why Clinician-Led Utilization Management Matters